tobiscr/application-connector-manager/docs/user/README.md

 * Easy installation of Kyma's Application Connectivity capabilities by enabling the Application Connector module in your Kyma runtime.
 * Simple configuration using Kubernetes CRs and easy management with Kyma dashboard.
-* Full integration of BTP's UCL service, which implements the SAP BTP Extensibility concept.
+* Full integration of SAP BTP's UCL service, which implements the SAP Extensibility concept.
 This allows for the automated integration of external systems registered in the UCL service.
 * Dispatching of incoming requests from external systems to Kyma workloads (for example, a [Kyma Serverless Function](https://kyma-project.io/#/serverless-manager/user/resources/06-10-function-cr)) by using an Istio Gateway with mTLS and the [Kyma Eventing module](https://kyma-project.io/#/eventing-manager/user/README).
 * Proxying outgoing requests to external APIs and transparently covering security requirements like encryption and authentication (like OAuth 2.0 + mTLS, Basic Auth, and client certificates).
 * Metering of throughput and exposing monitoring metrics.